|

 Devices for microcreping.
 Microcreping, sometimes called "dry microcreping", refers to longitudinal treatment of travelling fabric under substantially dry conditions in which a drive force is produced by pressing the fabric against a drive roll.
 This positively propels the material through a confined retarding passage, with microcreping action on the material occurring in the transition between driving and retarding regions.
 Because such microcreping does not depend upon adhesion of the material to the drive surface or a wet condition of the material, a particularly wide range of properties is obtainable.
 Note that the dry microcreping here must not be confused with wet creping or creping based on adhesion, performed for instance on a Yankee dryer.

-Special rules of classification within this group
+Special rules of classification

 Wet creping or creping based on adhesion performed for instance on a Yankee dryer.

-Making patterns or designs on fabrics (by printing B41F; decoration in general B44)
+Making patterns or designs on fabrics

 Definition statement

-This subclass/group covers:
+This place covers:

 Decorating fabrics by mechanical means.

-This subclass/group does not cover:
+This place does not cover:

-By shrinking, embossing, moirèing, or crêping
+by shrinking, embossing, moiréing, or crêping

 Definition statement

-This subclass/group covers:
+This place covers:

-Making of patterns, designs or motifs obtained by shrinking, embossing, moirèing or crêping a fabric.
+Making of patterns, designs or motifs obtained by shrinking, embossing, moiréing or crêping a fabric.
 In particular making of patterns obtained by shrinking include tie-dyed and shrunk garments or fabrics.

 Informative references